kubeslice/kubeslice-controller/docs/hub-and-spoke-testing.md

 - **`marks a no-network slice TopologyConverged=True with NoGatewaysRequired`** — a NONET slice still gets a `TopologyConverged` condition (guards the early-return path that previously skipped the status write).
+- **`re-creates a missing client gateway of a partial pair (self-heal)`** — with the server gateway present but the client deleted, the reconcile re-creates the client instead of getting stuck on an AlreadyExists error re-touching the server.

 ---